dansmyers/IntroToCS/README.md

 1. Satisfactory completion of the six major programming assignments.
 2. Satisfactory completion of 12 of the 13 labs.
 You can miss one lab without it affecting your grade.
 3. Earn a score of at least 80% on both the midterm and final exams.
+4. Complete the autograded questions in the assigned reading.
+To allow some flexibility, the threshold for receiving credit is 90% of the assigned questions.

 **If you fail to complete the requirements for an A**, your grade will be adjusted downwards according to the following table: